 Interests: Green Development, Transportation, Environmental Action Programs

 Fields of Interest: Walking on the beach or in the mountains with my wife, daughter and dog.
+Spending time in Japan with my wife, our daughter and my wife’s family.

 University of Wisconsin-Madison Forest Ecology & Management Department, M.S.
 Student